Intelligent-Thinking-Foundation/MatrixLab/README.md

 - Serve as a testing ground for ideas that push the boundaries of current AI paradigms, from adaptive planning to emergent behavior.
 - Inspire new ways of thinking about intelligence, autonomy, and the interplay between humans and machines.

+## Get Started
+Different Matrix Simulation initial codes live in separate branches.
+The branch ‘matrix-lab’ contains the first implementation of a Matrix Simulation.

 ## Get Involved

 MatrixLab is at the conceptual stage, and we welcome collaborators and contributors to help shape its development.
 If you're interested in participating, feel free to: